Death Of 11-Year-Old Haverhill Girl Under Investigation

 Police say a medical call came in around 3:30 on Saturday morning from a home in Lawrence.

-The girl was rushed to Lawrence General Hospital and then med-flighted to Tufts Medical Center, where she was in a coma for several days before she died Tuesday.
+The girl, later identified as Precious Wallaces, was rushed to Lawrence General Hospital and then med-flighted to Tufts Medical Center, where she was in a coma for several days before she died Tuesday.

 Multiple agencies are investigating the initial medical call and now her death – including Lawrence Police, State Police, the Essex County District Attorney, and the Department of Children and Families.